 When you have a strong friendship in your relationship, it ensures an impeccable sense of understanding which isn’t always present in relationships with no friendship.
-When your partner is your best friend, it shows that both of you treat each other as equals, and who always help each other to grow.
+Being best friends with your partner shows that both of you treat each other as equals, and who always help each other to grow.

 How many people feel as though they have attained that type of ideal?
 And do psychologists confirm this new paradigm is a good one to strive for?
 I enlisted the help of the Monmouth University Polling Institute to investigate.